 Thankfully, I was bold enough to take my first acting class.
 Then I auditioned and performed in my first community theatre musical.
 A few shows later, I soon realized that I could use my musical abilities to play in the pit for shows as well as take up vocal & musical direction.
 I started to think that it might be possible for me to sustain myself as an artist.
 After three years working for the "suits," I decided that I needed to try my hand at it before I turned thirty, or else I would always live with that tinge of regret for having never tried.
 If I failed, I could always find another job doing marketing for some company.
 So, I left the corporate world in 2008 ...and haven't looked back.

 At first, it was about making ends meet.
 I worked as a private voice teacher – that was my primary source of income.
 Then I took as many gigs as I could, working as a music/vocal director, pianist, and theatre educator.
 I didn't quite know where I was headed.
 I wanted to try my hand at acting, but also wanted to finish writing a musical I had been working on for several years (what would eventually become The Song of the Nightingale).
 Somewhere in the midst of driving around like crazy to go to auditions that did not pan out (I think it was after an unsuccessful audition up in Petaluma for a body motion capture role in a video game), I decided it made more sense to throw myself more fully into my writing.

 And that's how I started my career as a musical theatre writer.
 Of course, there are more stories to tell.
-That's why I keep my blog.
+That's why I keep my vlog, blog and newsletter.
 But I'm happy to say that I wear the title of musical theatre writer and composer without any reservations.
 Now, it's about throwing myself into my work, and hoping that what I do resonates with an audience.